AndyCYao/personal_webpage/content/posts/implicitALS.md

 title: Implicit Recommender System
 date: 2017-09-21

 I made a recommender system in my co-op term.
-I have the HTML copy of the jupyter notebook [here](/static/implicitALS.html)
+I kept the model but modified it to use something other than my work's dataset.

 A Flask app of the system in action [here](/recommender)